 5 Steps for Choosing the Best TV Antenna

-1. Find out what over-the-air content is available in your area
+1. Find out what over-the-air channels are available in your area

 Before you can determine the best TV antenna for your needs, you need to get an idea of what channels are being broadcast in your area by using a handy online tool like TVFool or AntennaWeb.
 Simply pop in your location details and they will tell you what channels an antenna in your area is likely to receive.
 Chances are there will be several including affiliates of the major networks like ABC, CBS, FOX, NBC and PBS.